All Collections

 However, there are some properties that do require additional documentation: a few properties are specific to table columns, and a few properties have the same name as they do for other fields but slightly different behavior.
 We cover these properties here.

-• Type: The type of field in this column.
+• The type of field in this column.
 You can select any type here, with the exception of Auto Number, Checkbox Group and Table.
 When you select a field type, the properties in the panel will change to that field type’s properties.

-• Name: The name by which this column will be referenced in reports, calculations and elsewhere.
+• The name by which this column will be referenced in reports, calculations and elsewhere.
 The full name of the field in reports will be “/”.

-• Hidden: Choose “Yes” to hide this column, so that it is not displayed in the table.
 This is a lot like hiding a column in Excel — the column is hidden, but can still be referenced in a calculation.

-• Transparent: Choose “Yes” to make this column transparent.
-A transparent column takes up space in the table, but does not display any data, and users cannot input data into it.
 This can be useful if your table background image has a column with some pre-filled information, for example.
 As with Hidden columns, a Transparent column’s values can still be referenced in calculations.

 Default Value for Table Rows